-Computer graphics, retrofuturism and existentialism are united in the semi-autobiographical work I create.
+Computer graphics, retrofuturism and existential questioning are united in the semi-autobiographical work I create.
 Fragile, but clean lines in combination with gradients, screentones and pixelated images depict dreamlike tales.
 These stories are most often personal, and a fragmented narrative about broad and known topics including death, human desire and the influence of technology.
 Typically they take the form of self-published zines, websites or an image series.

 Art as a coat-rack